 Capturing our active children is another big reason people seek out better camera gear

 Canon, Sony, Nikon and Fujifilm all make great products and there’s a lot to love about them.
-In fact, I think the Nikon D4s is by far the best camera on the market – period.
+I’m a Canon shooter, but I think the Nikon D4s is by far the best overall camera on the market – period.
 However, when I pick a camera platform there are a many things to consider above and beyond megapixels, ISO performance or the current generation camera features.
 For a variety of reasons, here is what I would buy if I was starting all over again today without any lens investment: